kliewerdaniel/RedToBlog02/README.md

 - **User Authentication**: Multi-user support with secure login.
 - **Deployment Options**: Docker containerization and cloud hosting.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch.
-3. Implement your changes and commit them.
-4. Submit a pull request for review.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.